dafer45/TBTK/doc/Tutorials.md

 ## Choosing Solver
 For a small problem like the one considered here the best solution method often is diagonalization, which after solving the problem gives direct access to the eigenvalues and eigenstates.
-We therefore her setup and run a Solver::Diagonalizer as follows.
+We therefore here setup and run a Solver::Diagonalizer as follows.
 ```cpp
 	#include "TBTK/UnitHandler.h"
 	#include "TBTK/Model.h"